Som Tum Jae Kai (Asavamit Road)

 Planning a Visit

 Som Tum Jae Kai operates as a lunch spot at 167 Naresuan Road, Mak Khaeng Sub-district, Mueang Udon Thani District.
-No website or booking line is listed in the public record, which is consistent with the operation's format: this is a walk-in, cash-based lunch counter where the queue self-organises.
+This is a walk-in-friendly lunch counter where the queue self-organises.
 A Google rating of 4.3 from 1,541 reviews confirms the consistency that the Michelin Plate designation implies.
 Arriving on the earlier side of the lunch window reduces wait time and improves access to the full preparation range.
-Given the single-฿ price point, budget is not a planning variable; timing is.
+Given the single-฿ price point, timing is.

 For visitors building a longer programme around Udon Thani's food scene, the full Udon Thani restaurants guide maps the city's range from street level to contemporary Isan.
 The hotels guide, bars guide, wineries guide, and experiences guide cover the wider destination.
 The Spa in Lamai Beach offers a point of contrast for readers comparing how regional Thai food traditions operate in different geographic contexts.